cris-rz/littlepromisepress-web/littlepromisepress/content/about/_index.en.md

 ---
-title: "About Little Promise Press"
+title: "About Little Promise Press | STEM Children's Book Publisher"
-section_tagline: "About us"
-section_subtitle: "Little Promise Press is an independent children’s publisher focused on STEM and science books for kids aged 6–10."
+description: "Little Promise Press is an independent children's STEM book publisher creating fun and educational science books for kids ages 6–10 in English and Spanish.
+Learn more about our mission and story."
+keywords:
+  - STEM publisher
+  - children's STEM books
-description: "Little Promise Press is an independent children’s publisher focused on STEM and science books for kids aged 6–10."
+  - science books for kids
+  - bilingual educational books
+  - STEM education for children
+slug: "about"
+draft: false
 ---